ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 What is the truth?

-Truth Board:
+## Truth Board:
-0. You haven't defined the problem you're solving.
+0. You haven't defined the problem you're solving, clearly.
 1. You have not defined a unique value proposition
 2. Your product is not validated.
-3. You have not identified a
+3. You have not identified a reason for users to return to your product and use it frequently.
 4. You do not have a customer paying for your product
 5. You have not established a product market fit
-6.
-7.
+6. You don't have a compelling reason on why a compettior can't copy your service easily.

 What's on your truth board?

 Build and join lenses.

-The starting point -
+The starting point

     I have a list of 25 lens:
         1. Successful startup companies that meet a certain criteria